franklang/change36x-starter-theme/readme.md

 ### Use vendor JS :

 Please note that Gulp `js:vendor` task is automatically replacing **.** caracters with **-** in file names in order to meet RBS Change JS dependencies naming conventions.

+Also, we don't care about Gulp-concatening JS files because Change is doing it natively.

 #### Import vendor JS from *./gulpconf.json* file.
 Example :